 Layout, Lines And Roads: The standards and criteria for the geographical layout of a condominium project, the facilities of utility lines and roads, the percentage of the project to be devoted to common or recreational use shall comply with the provisions of subsection B of this section.

 Approval Of Condominium Declaration: A copy of the preliminary condominium declaration prepared pursuant to Utah Code Annotated title 57, chapter 8, shall be submitted to the planning commission along with the preliminary record of survey for review and approval with respect to the standards for the maintenance, upkeep and operations of roads, utility facilities, recreational areas and open spaces for the projects.

+The City must approve a condominium plat that complies with the requirements of Section 57-8-13 unless the condominium plat violates a land use regulation of the municipality.